Contributing

 After your code passes all checks and receives approval from a reviewer, you can merge your development branch to master!
 After you finish the merge, be sure to delete your feature branch.

 And viola, you're done!
-If you added a feature, fix, patch or breaking change, semantic-release will automatically generate a release and publish it to GIthub, complete with and an updated .
+If you added a feature, fix, patch or breaking change, semantic-release will automatically generate a release and publish it to GIthub, complete with release notes and an updated changelog.